 The personalized commentary will typically be included right in the homepage of the social dashboard:

 Summary: How to Conduct a Social Media Audit

 Social media marketing has become a key part of any client's business.
 As you land new clients for your agency, conducting a social media audit is key to analyzing the brand's current social presence and growth rates, setting goals for each account, and determining the most impactful tasks you can take to achieve those goals.

-By starting off the client relationship with a social media audit, you can quickly and easily prioritize your internal tasks and create a framework to measure the success of the campaign.
-With the help of our social media dashboard, you have all the necessary data visualization widgets to efficiently conduct a social media audit that will set up your client relationships for success.
+Starting off the client relationship with a social media audit helps prioritize your internal tasks and creates a framework to measure the success of the campaign.
+With the help of our social media dashboard template, you have all the necessary data visualization widgets to efficiently conduct a social media audit that will set up your client relationships for success.